-27.19 All employees should receive an uninterrupted weekly rest period of 35 hours (including the eleven hours of daily rest) in each seven day period for which they work for their employer.
-Where this is not possible they should receive equivalent rest over a 14 day period, either as one 70 hour period or two 35 hour periods.
+27.19 All employees should receive an uninterrupted weekly rest period of 35 hours (including the 11 hours of daily rest) in each seven-day period for which they work for their employer.
+Where this is not possible they should receive equivalent rest over a 14-day period, either as one 70-hour period or two 35-hour periods.

-Night Work
+Night work

-- 27.20 Night-time is a period of at least seven hours which includes the period from midnight to 5 am.
-A night worker is someone who is classed as working for at least three hours daily during night-time hours as a "normal course".
-Employers should ensure that the "normal hours" of their night workers does not exceed an average of eight hours over a 17 week period. - 27.21 "Normal hours" are those which are regularly worked and/or fixed by contract of employment.
-The calculation is not affected by absence from work, as a worker's normal hours of work would remain the same regardless of the "actual" hours worked.
+- 27.20 'Night-time' is a period of at least seven hours that includes the period from midnight to 5am.
+A night worker is someone who is classed as working for at least three hours daily during night-time hours as a 'normal course'.
+Employers should ensure that the 'normal hours' of their night workers do not exceed an average of eight hours over a 17-week period. - 27.21 'Normal hours' are those which are regularly worked and/or fixed by contract of employment.
+The calculation is not affected by absence from work, as a worker's normal hours of work would remain the same regardless of the 'actual' hours worked.
 Time worked as overtime is not normal work unless an employee's contract fixes a minimum number of hours.